USFWS/secas/_posts/2021-09-28-Characterizing-spatial-distributions-of-deep-sea-corals-and-hardbottom-habitats-in-the-US-Southeast-Atlantic.md

 layout: post
 published: true
 title: >-
- Characterizing spatial distributions of Southeast Atlantic deep-sea corals and hardbottom habitats- Webinar on October 21st
+ Characterizing spatial distributions of Southeast Atlantic deep-sea corals and hardbottom habitats - Webinar on October 21st
 author: >-
   Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints